How Do People Get Infected With Brain-Eating Amoeba?

 Studies suggest that N. fowleri amoebas are attracted to the chemicals that nerve cells use to communicate with one another.
 Once in the nose, the amoebas travel through the olfactory nerve (the nerve connected with sense of smell) into the frontal lobe of the brain.

-How Frequently Do People Get Infected by Brain-Eating Amoeba?
+How Frequently Do People Get Infected by a Brain-Eating Amoeba?

 Even though N. fowleri amoebas are relatively common, they only rarely cause brain disease.
 N. fowleri disease is known as primary amoebic meningoencephalitis (PAM).
 It occurs from zero to eight times a year, almost always from July to September.